GENERAL ASSEMBLY OF NORTH CAROLINA

 5. Provide accommodations of a personal nature, including, but not limited to, eyeglasses, hearing aids, or prostheses, except under the same terms and conditions as such items are provided to the employer's employees generally; or

-changes to accommodate a person with a disability where: I. For a new
+physical changes to accommodate a person with a disability where: I.

-employee the cost of such changes would exceed five percent (5%) of the annual
+For a new employee the cost of such changes would exceed five percent (5%)

-salary or annualized hourly wage for the job in question; or II.
-For an
+of the annual salary or annualized hourly wage for the job in question; or II.
+For

-existing employee the cost of the changes would bring the total cost of physical
+an existing employee the cost of the changes would bring the total cost of

-changes made to accommodate the employee's disabling conditions since the
+physical changes made to accommodate the employee's disabling conditions since

-beginning of the employee's employment with the employer to greater than five
+the beginning of the employee's employment with the employer to greater than

-any changes that would impose on the employer an undue hardship, provided
+Make any changes that would impose on the employer an undue hardship,

-that the costs of less than five percent (5%) of an employee's salary or
+provided that the costs of less than five percent (5%) of an employee's salary

-annualized wage as determined in subsection (6) above shall be presumed not to
+or annualized wage as determined in subsection (6) above shall be presumed not

 b.
 With regard to a place of public accommodations, making reasonable efforts to accommodate the disabling conditions of a person with a disability, including, but not limited to, making facilities accessible to and usable by persons with a disability, redesigning equipment, provide mechanical aids or other assistance, or using alternative accessible locations, provided that reasonable accommodations does not require efforts which would impose an undue hardship on the entity involved.